vsg-dev/vsgTutorial/2_Foundations/Visitors.md

 ## Cascading apply()

-The default apply(..) implementations provided by vsg::Visitor and vsg::ConstVisitor are designed to cascade from the best match back up the inheritance chain to the more and more general types, following is a edit/annotaed snippet from [Visitor.cpp](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/src/vsg/core/Visitor.cpp):
+The default apply(..) implementations provided by vsg::Visitor and vsg::ConstVisitor are designed to cascade from the best match back up the inheritance chain to the more and more general types, the following is an edit/annotaed snippet from [Visitor.cpp](https://github.com/vsg-dev/VulkanSceneGraph/blob/master/src/vsg/core/Visitor.cpp):

 ~~~ cpp
 void Visitor::apply(Object&)